tingtingwan/martech_marketing_automation/streamlit-app-template/README.md

   - `get_handoff_output`: channels, budget splits, team owners, target launch
   - `get_analysis_output`: KPIs, findings, next-iteration suggestions
 - Keep secrets out of code.
 Use App environment variables, Secret Scopes, or `st.secrets`.

 ### Why no sample data?
 Pilot apps often stall when “demo numbers” don’t match reality.
 This template shows the exact UI your users will get, while making it obvious where data will plug in—so you can align on the screens first, then connect to the right sources.

+### Why no sample data?
+Pilot apps often stall when “demo numbers” don’t match reality.
+This template shows the exact UI your users will get, while making it obvious where data will plug in—so you can align on the screens first, then connect to the right sources.

+### Why no sample data?
+Pilot apps often stall when “demo numbers” don’t match reality.
+This template shows the exact UI your users will get, while making it obvious where data will plug in—so you can align on the screens first, then connect to the right sources.

+### Why no sample data?
+Pilot apps often stall when “demo numbers” don’t match reality.
+This template shows the exact UI your users will get, while making it obvious where data will plug in—so you can align on the screens first, then connect to the right sources.

+### Why no sample data?
+Pilot apps often stall when “demo numbers” don’t match reality.
+This template shows the exact UI your users will get, while making it obvious where data will plug in—so you can align on the screens first, then connect to the right sources.

+### Why no sample data?
+Pilot apps often stall when “demo numbers” don’t match reality.
+This template shows the exact UI your users will get, while making it obvious where data will plug in—so you can align on the screens first, then connect to the right sources.